 - wheel stoppers for your office chair

-The Cubii JR2 includes the same features as the JR1, but also a few upgrades.
+The Cubii JR2 includes the same features as the JR1, but with a few upgrades.

 One of the most significant improvements over the JR1 is the JR2’s ZeroGravitii Flywheel, which provides an even smoother and quieter workout experience.